m2x07/easy-arch-install/README.md

 + [Post Install Configuration](https://github.com/m2x07/easy-arch-install#6-post-install-configuration)
 + [Additional Links](https://github.com/m2x07/easy-arch-install#additional-links)

-> *NOTE: wherever you see something like &lt;this&gt; (inside angular brackets), replace it with appropriate path/device name as needed*
+> **NOTE:**<br>1. wherever you see something like &lt;this&gt; (inside angular brackets), replace it with appropriate path/device name as needed.<br>2. make sure you have the installation medium prepared and are booted from it.

 # 1. Initial Setup